Jontem/jontem.github.io/_posts/2022-01-13-how-to-deploy-an-aks-cluster-in-azure.md

 ## Create a user assigned managed identity
 To use our newly created vnet and subnet the aks cluster needs to have permission to use it.
 Aks uses a service principal when it calls the azure api:s.
 A service principal is just a appid with a secret.
 A service principal secret by default expires after one year and you need to renew the secret.
 But you can also use a managed identity.
 A managed identity is a service principal which azure automically renews the secret every 46 days.

-We'll start by creating a user assigned managed identity.
+To create a managed identity run:
 ```sh
 az identity create --resource-group rg-something-swedencentral-01 --name id-aks-something-swedencentral-01
 ```